Some people may be tempted to toss their shoes into random boxes to make sure they arrive at their new home.

 3. Use packing paper to wrap unboxed shoes.

 When shoeboxes are not available for the moving process, it works better to wrap pairs of shoes together in a single sheet of packing paper.
 This step saves you a lot of time upon arrival because you aren’t tracking down individual shoes that got lost.
-If your shoes have laces, you can tie them so that there is another level of protection against loss.
+If your shoes have laces, you can tie them so that there is another protection level against loss.

 Once you have the paper wrapped around the shoes, use some packing tape to secure the material.
 Take care so that the adhesive doesn’t come into contact with the shoe’s surface to avoid potential damage.